nikkomiu/phoenix_inline_svg/README.md

 Since the old style will read the images from disk on every request, you can enable caching through a GenServer.

-**For Use with Import Only**: If you use the new style, `use PhoenixInlineSvg.Helpers, otp_app: :my_app_name`, your images are already cached since they are loaded into functions at compile time.
+**For Use with Import Only**: If you use the new style, `use PhoenixInlineSvg.Helpers`, your images are already cached since they are loaded into functions at compile time.

 Add the following code to the file `lib/__MY_APP_NAME__/inline_svg_cache.ex`.